lyhistory/lyhistory.github.io/docs/vuepress/docs/software/programming/java_jvm.md

 What is MyObject.class?

-MyObject.class is an object of type java.lang.Class.
+MyObject.class is an object of type **java.lang.Class**.

-It is not​ a parent class of MyObject, nor is it created with the newkeyword.
+It is not​ a parent class of MyObject(it's parent class is **java.lang.Object**), nor is it created with the new keyword.

 It is automatically created by the JVM during the "class loading" phase.
-It is a singleton​ – there is exactly one Classobject per class in the entire JVM.
-When the class is first referenced (e.g., when you declare MyObject obj), the JVM loads the bytecode from the .classfile, creates a Classobject on the heap, and stores its metadata in Metaspace.
+It is a singleton​ – there is exactly one Class object per class in the entire JVM.
+When the class is first referenced (e.g., when you declare MyObject obj), the JVM loads the bytecode from the .classfile, creates a Class object on the heap, and stores its metadata in Metaspace.

-What does new MyObject()do?
+What does new MyObject() do?

 When you write new MyObject(), the JVM allocates memory on the heap​ for a new instance​ of MyObject.